IBM/aspera-cli/README.erb.md

 Those can be provided using command line, parameter set, env var, see section above.

-Aspera Aspera on Cloud relies on Oauth, refer to the [Aspera on Cloud](#aoc) section.
+Aspera on Cloud relies on Oauth, refer to the [Aspera on Cloud](#aoc) section.

-## <a name="aoc"></a>Aspera Aspera on Cloud, Aspera on Cloud
+## <a name="aoc"></a>Aspera on Cloud

-Aspera Aspera on Cloud uses the more advanced Oauth mechanism for authentication (HTTP Basic authentication is not supported).
+Aspera on Cloud uses the more advanced Oauth mechanism for authentication (HTTP Basic authentication is not supported).
 This requires additional setup.
 Several types of OAuth authentication are supported: